 The short-term incentive programme may result in a maximum payout per year equal to 12 months’ fixed base salary plus pension contribution.
 The long-term incentive programme may result in a maximum allocation per year equal to 12 months' fixed base salary plus pension contribution.
 Consequently, the aggregate maximum amount that may be granted as incentives for a given year is equal to 24 months' base salary plus pension contribution.
 The split between fixed and variable remuneration is intended to result in a reasonable part of the salary being linked to performance, while promoting sound long-term business decisions to achieve the company’s objectives.

 Fixed base salary

-The fixed base salary for each executive accounts for between 30% and 50% of the total value of the remuneration package.
-The base salary is intended to attract and retain executives with the professional and personal competences required to drive the company’s performance.
+The fixed base salary is intended to attract and retain executives with the professional and personal competences required to drive the company’s performance.